thisisnsh/cuecard/README.md

 ## 👨‍💻 For Developers

-If you're interested in contributing to CueCard or building it from source, check out these guides:
+To build CueCard from source, see the guide for each part:

 | Component | Description | Documentation |
 |-----------|-------------|---------------|